mmuratarat/mmuratarat.github.io/_posts/2019-08-21-decision-trees.md

 author: "MMA"
 comments: true
 ---
 Decision tree is a hierarchical data structure that represents data through a divide and conquer strategy.
+They have a natural "if ... then ... else ..." construction.
 It is a supervised learning algorithm (having a pre-defined target variable) that is used in classification and regression problems.
 It works for both categorical and continuous input and output variables.
+Decision Tree process starts at the root and is repeated recursively until a leaf node is hit, at which point the value written in the leaf constitutes the output.

 ![](https://github.com/mmuratarat/mmuratarat.github.io/blob/master/_posts/images/Screen%20Shot%202020-02-04%20at%2013.05.25.png?raw=true)